isc-projects/kea/doc/guide/ddns.rst

 which maintain the reverse DNS data (address-to-name mapping) for that zone.
 Each zone served needs one Reverse DDNS Domain.
-It may very well be that some or all of the zones are maintained by the same servers, but you will still need one DDNS Domain entry for each zone.
+It may very well be that some or all of the zones are maintained by the same servers, but one DDNS Domain entry is still needed for each zone.
 Remember that matching a request to the appropriate server(s) is done by zone and a DDNS Domain only defines a single zone.